allegro/marathon-consul/README.md

-consul-auth                 | `false`         | Use Consul with authentication consul-auth-password        |                 | The basic authentication password consul-auth-username        |                 | The basic authentication username consul-ignored-healthchecks |                 | A comma separated blacklist of Marathon health check types that will not be migrated to Consul, e.g. command,tcp consul-name-separator       | `.`             | Separator used to create default service name for Consul consul-get-services-retry   | `3`             | Number of retries on failure when performing requests to Consul.
+consul-auth                 | `false`         | Use Consul with authentication consul-auth-password        |                 | The basic authentication password consul-auth-username        |                 | The basic authentication username consul-enable-tag-override  | `false`         | Disable the anti-entropy feature for all services consul-ignored-healthchecks |                 | A comma separated blacklist of Marathon health check types that will not be migrated to Consul, e.g. command,tcp consul-name-separator       | `.`             | Separator used to create default service name for Consul consul-get-services-retry   | `3`             | Number of retries on failure when performing requests to Consul.
 Each retry uses different cached agent